datawire/bakerstreet-docker-template/README.md

 files so that they can push a Docker image with their service installed on the image alongside Watson and Sherlock.

 ### Development Team / DevOps ###
-For a team of developers that expect to use this template in production we expect the template will be stored in an organization controlled VCS (Git, Mercurial, Subversion, etc.) repository.
+For a team of developers that expect to use this template in production, we expect the template will be stored in an organization controlled VCS (Git, Mercurial, Subversion, etc.) repository.
 Configuration files will be placed in the appropriate places and versioned.
 A Continuous Integration server such as Jenkins will then clone this project and copy necessary service files into the appropriate locations before building the image with Docker.